WALDORF NURSING HOME NEGLIGENCE LAWYER

 Nursing homes in Maryland are monitored by the Department of Health and Mental Hygiene.
 Nursing homes, assisted living facilities, and group homes are governed by the code of Maryland Regulations, which have strict regulations that all licensed nursing homes in the state must abide by.
 One of the requirements of the code is that Maryland nursing homes are to have set policies and procedures in place that will prevent abuse and neglect of residents.
 The failure to have these policies in place can serve as the grounds for a lawsuit against the nursing home.

-If you believe that a loved one has been injured or killed due to the abuse or negligent of a Maryland nursing home, assisted living facility, or group home, contact the Law Office of Thomas E. Pyles, P.A. and speak to a Maryland nursing home negligence attorney who can help you present a personal injury claim for your loved one.
+If you believe that a loved one has been injured or killed due to the abuse or negligent of a Maryland nursing home, assisted living facility, or group home, contact the Law Office of Thomas E. Pyles, P.A. and speak to a Waldorf nursing home negligence lawyer who can help you present a personal injury claim for your loved one.
 Personal injury claims provide indiviuals with the means to hold responsible parties’ accountable for abuse and neglect and may serve to prevent others from suffering the same bad treatment in the future.
 Call us today at 301-705-5006 to schedule your free consultation.